esctrionsit/snphub_tutorial/content/Docker/overview.md

 # Overview

-As Docker is a convenient way to setup the software environment, we also provide a more easier way to use `SnpHub` based on [Docker](https://www.docker.com/).
+As Docker is a convenient way to setup the software environment, we also provide a more easier way to deploy `SnpHub` based on [Docker](https://www.docker.com/).

 To setup `Snphub` using `Docker`, you need to **install** `Docker` on your server first.